-Independent Studies (Variable Credit) Prerequisite: Senior standing and consent of the Dean.
+Independent Studies (Variable Credit) Prerequisite: Senior standing and Instructor permission.
 A study program arranged between an advanced student and an instructor to provide intensive study in a particular area of interest.
 The course includes a definition of goals appropriate for the advanced student, ways of attaining those goals, a schedule for frequent consultation, and means of measuring progress.
 (By arrangement)